KasRoid/Dev-Log/README.md

 ## Here is my footage 😎 as an iOS developer ##

 ####  Caution : I only upload Xcode files on Github.
-So please check out my Notion for further information!
+So please check out my Notion(below link) for further information!
 There are plenty of my notes and useful tips I learned. ####
 #### [My Blog: Study Notes](https://www.notion.so/My-Blog-Study-Notes-87ba5d8cf6b647f8b8dbdbd182a06c55) ####